BenjaminWFox/scaffold-react-component/README.md

 This extension contributes the following settings:

-* `scaffoldreactcomponent.stringToReplace`: Use a custom string to inject the Component Name into the files.
+* `scaffoldreactcomponent.stringToReplace`: Use a custom string to inject the Component Name into the template files.
 Default is XXXXXX.
-* `scaffoldreactcomponent.pathToTemplates`: If you copy & modify the templates, add the path to your custom templates here.
+* `scaffoldreactcomponent.pathToTemplates`: If you copy & modify the templates, add the path to your custom template folder.

 ### IMPORTANT

 If you use custom templates, note that all four files should be present in your new directory.
 Any instances of `stringToReplace` will be replaced with the new component name.

-## Template File Nameing & Structure
+## Template File Naming & Structure

-`template-index.js`
+The default templates assume you are using React, Material-UI, and PropTypes.

+### template-index.js

 ```
 import _ from './XXXXXX'